 In “How to start writing songs,” Scott McCormick states that, “All you need to write a song is your imagination and your own sense of what sounds good to you.”
 Sounds great, but what happens when your creativity and imagination’s wheels are spinning and gaining no traction?
 What do you do to pull yourself out of a creative rut?
 Here are 11 ideas and songwriting tips to help you get back to your creative best.

 1. Start with a title

 But where can you get an intriguing song title if the ideas just aren’t flowing?
 “Try looking at magazines,” says Marolda.
 “You can flip through the table of contents and sometimes they use interesting hyperbole or plays on words that can spark something in you.
-Or go to a poetry section in a book store and look at the titles of poems.”
+Or go to a poetry section in a library and look at the titles of poems.”

 Marolda strongly recommends adapting phrases to make them your own before using them as your song title.
 “Sometimes you can just substitute one word for another,” he says.
 “If you substitute words inside the framework of an already clever title, you can often come up with something original.”

 “Whether you’re on a train, walking around, or just having a conversation, you never know what you’re going to hear,” independent singer/professional songwriter Natalie Gelman tells me.
 “When I’m really in the moment and paying attention to what’s happening around me, sometimes I’ll hear someone say something random and think, ‘That’s a great line!
 I should use that.’”

 3. Carry a notebook, voice recorder, or both